History of the Appleton

 Masterpiece in Marble

-The Appleton Museum of Art is the focal point of the Appleton Cultural Center, a complex east of downtown Ocala on Silver Springs Blvd./State Road 40 which also includes the Ocala Civic Theatre and the Pioneer Garden Club of Ocala, Inc. The museum is a contemporary two-story travertine marble structure commanding a small rise fronted by a reflecting pool and fountain, and surrounded by 11.3 wooded and landscaped acres.
+The Appleton Museum of Art is the focal point of the Appleton Cultural Center, a complex east of downtown Ocala on Silver Springs Blvd./State Road 40 which also includes the Ocala Civic Theatre.
+The museum is a contemporary two-story travertine marble structure commanding a small rise fronted by a reflecting pool and fountain, and surrounded by 11.3 wooded and landscaped acres.
 The building features five permanent galleries, a 250-seat auditorium and café arranged in a quadrangle surrounding a landscaped open air courtyard.